 The 1954 Peace Treaty

 In July 1954, a peace treaty signed at a conference in Geneva divided Vietnam into South and North.
 Ho Chi Minh controlled South Vietnam while Bao took charge of South Vietnam.
 In accordance with the treaty, elections were to be held in 1956.
 Unfortunately, a powerful anti-communist politician known as Ngo Dinh Diem overthrew Emperor Bao to become the president of South Vietnam.
 All that while, the Cold War had intensified.
 The US became tough on the Soviet Union and its allies.
-Former US president Eisenhower pledged support for Diem and South Vietnam.
+Then US president Dwight D. Eisenhower pledged support for Diem and South Vietnam.
 Diem’s government got American military equipment and tortured Viet Minh (Viet Cong) sympathizers in South Vietnam.
 Over 100,000 people were brutalized; many were killed.

 In 1957, Viet Cong and other enemies of Diem’s repressive regime fought back.
 Government officials were subjected to reprisal attacks.
 Conditions grew worse by 1957.
 South Vietnam forces were engaged in a firefight with the Viet Cong and its supporters.
 In December of 1960, communist and non-communist opponents of Diem’s regime within South Vietnam joined hands and formed the National Liberation Front (NLF).
 Their goal was to dismantle Diem’s regime.